Hunter Biden claims he doesn’t know if laptop is his, reveals father once chased him during drug intervention

 Asked whether it "could" have been his laptop, Hunter Biden responded: "Of course certainly.
 It, it, there could be a laptop out there that was stolen from me.
 It could be that I was hacked.
 It could be that it was the — that it was Russian intelligence.
 It could be that it was stolen from me."

-Hunter Biden's answer at least partially contradicts claims President Biden made as recently as December that the laptop and the information on it were the products of a Russian smear campaign.
+Hunter Biden's answer at least partially contradicts a comment President Biden made as recently as December that he thought the laptop and the information on it were the products of a Russian smear campaign.

 "Yes.
 Yes.
 Yes," Biden told Fox News' Peter Doocy on Dec.
-22 when asked if the laptop was Russian disinformation.
+22 when asked if he thought the laptop was Russian disinformation.
 "God love ya man.
 You are a one horse pony."

 In a separate interview with CBS, Hunter Biden delved into how his family's handled his addiction troubles, including telling the story of a time his father chased him down the family's driveway to keep him from leaving an intervention.